Pineapple Salsa Recipe

 Salsa recipes with fruit can be made with almost any ripe, juicy fruit.

-• Strawberries: Strawberry salsa made with basil and balsamic vinegar is perfect with grilled chicken.
-Serve the leftovers in flour tortillas for lunch the next day for a quick and satisfying wrap.
+- Strawberries: Strawberry salsa made with basil and balsamic vinegar is perfect with grilled chicken.
+For a quick and satisfying wrap, serve the leftovers in flour tortillas for lunch the next day.

-• Corn: Ok, it’s technically not a fruit, but fresh corn salsa is eat-right-out-of-the-bowl delicious.
+- Corn: It’s technically not a fruit, but fresh corn salsa is eat-right-out-of-the-bowl delicious.
 Add some black beans and tortilla chips, and you’ve got yourself a meal!

 What to serve with Pineapple Salsa?

 Pineapple salsa is delicious with fish, especially grilled salmon and grilled chicken.
-I also wouldn’t hesitate to serve with my Bacon Rubbed Pork Kabobs, with are spicy, bacony, and a little bit sweet.
+I also wouldn’t hesitate to serve my Bacon Rubbed Pork Kabobs, which are spicy, bacony, and a bit sweet.

 I first made this homemade salsa recipe with my Jerk Chicken Recipe.